Check Your HawkCard Balances [Will open in new window]

 Meal plans offer students the option of selecting the number of meals they wish to eat each week or over the course of an entire semester.

-Guest Meals are available for students who have signed up for a Fixed Meal Plan and can be used if there is a sufficient weekly meal plan balance.
+Guest Meals are available for students who have signed up for a Weekly Meal Plan and can be used if there is a sufficient weekly meal plan balance.
 Guest meals are for guests of UW-W students and are available each weekend beginning with dinner on Thursday through the late night meal period on Sundays, except for move-in weekend.

 Sack lunches are prepared lunches available for take out from the dining facilities.
 Students who have work, school, or other University sponsored obligations that conflict with Residence Dining Service hours can contact the dining hall manager to make arrangements.
 Advance notice is required.